|

 While

-it is commonly accepted that the squaring of the circle is not
+it is commonly accepted that squaring of a circle is not possible,

-possible, there are ongoing attempts to work this problem.
-Indeed,
+there are ongoing attempts to work this problem.
+Indeed, every person

-every person should understand what is behind the squaring of the
+should understand what is behind the squaring of a circle because the implications

-road, a Tau, which you will never find if you jump to conclusions.
+a Greek Tau which you will never find if you jump to conclusions.

 A